 - people on tours of the workplace

-- people visiting the PCBU or its workers, for example for meetings
+- people visiting the PCBU or its workers (eg for meeting)

-- people who pay the PCBU (with money or something else) to do something at the workplace eg:
+- people who pay the PCBU (with money or something else) to do something at the workplace, for example:

 - people attending a concert